Two days until the fight against Dave.

 I sighed in defeat when I asked another person about Asher and they didn’t have an answer.

-As I walked through the woods I tried to think of the good things that could come from me letting Asher back in.
+Eventually I decided to go back to the pond I had my freak out at after my talk with Ava.
+It was a peaceful place that I could properly gather my thoughts in, and as I walked through the woods I tried to think of the good things that could come from me letting Asher back in.

 We’d both be happy.